kubernetes/autoscaler/vertical-pod-autoscaler/README.md

 You can then choose which recommender to use by setting `recommenders` inside the `VerticalPodAutoscaler` spec.

 ### Override default values when OOM occurs
-The below parameters can be used to overwrite the default values when an OOM event is occured.
+The below parameters can be used to overwrite the default values when an OOM event is occurred.
+When VPA observes an OOM it will use a sample that higher of:
-OOMBumpUpRatio specifies how much memory will be added after observing OOM.
+`oom-bump-up-ratio` specifies times the memory usage observed during OOM.
-OOMMinBumpUp specifies minimal increase of memory after observing OOM.
+`oom-min-bump-up-bytes` specifies minimal increase of memory after observing OOM.

 Usage in recommender deployment
 ```